l-qmd/Jeudepion-console-linux/README.md

 **-🤔 This project enabled me to:**

-Develop my autonomy and problem-solving skills Appreciate the importance of documentation and testing Feel the satisfaction of completing a project from start to finish
+Develop my autonomy and problem-solving skills<br>
+Appreciate the importance of documentation and testing</br>
+Feel the satisfaction of completing a project from start to finish</br>